Oleg A. Mukhanov

 Oleg A. Mukhanov is a Russian electrical engineer.
 He is an IEEE fellow who has focused on superconductivity.
 He is the co-inventor of SFQ digital technology.
 He resides in the United States.

 Early life and education

 Mukhanov earned his bachelor’s degree at the National Research Nuclear University/Moscow Engineering Physics Institute, and his M.S. in electrical engineering with honors there in 1983.
 He earned his Ph.D. in physics from Moscow State University in 1988.

 Career

-HYPRES

 Mukhanov joined HYPRES as Chief Technical Officer in 1991 to initiate the development of Rapid Single Flux Quantum (RSFQ) superconductor circuit technology.

-Seeqc

-Chief Technical Officer, co-CEO and co-Founder—Seeqc.
+He is the Chief Technical Officer, co-CEO and co-Founder of Seeqc.